mikiAtomMines/Automation/bbb_setup_files/README.md

     $ cd /
     $ sudo fdisk -l

+You might see the following prompt for the sudo password:

+    We trust you have received the usual lecture from the local System Administrator.
+It usually boils down to these three things:

+    #1) Respect the privacy of others.
+    #2) Think before you type.
+    #3) With great power comes great responsibility.

+    [sudo] password for debian:

-You should see something similar to the following in the terminal:
+The default password for Debian is `temppwd`.
+After entering the password, you should see something similar to the following output:

     debian@beaglebone:/$ sudo fdisk -l                                        <--------- runs sudo fdisk -l Disk /dev/mmcblk1: 3.6 GiB, 3825205248 bytes, 7471104 sectors